When it comes to setting big goals, building healthy habits, or following through on New Year’s resolutions, we’re often our own biggest enemy.

-A former collegiate baseball player, Clear used a routine of light jogging and ball tossing to get himself ready to play, even when he didn’t want to.
+A former college baseball player, Clear describes how he used a routine of light jogging and ball tossing to get himself ready to play, even when he didn’t want to.
 Because he was so consistent with his pre-game routine — and because it was so easy to do — it didn’t matter whether he felt motivated when he walked into the locker room.
 His routine set off a chain reaction that put him into “game mode.”

 Your own pre-game routine should be “so easy you can’t say no” and “get you moving” physically toward your goal.
 “Your only goal,” Clear says, “is to start the routine and then continue from there.”

-Follow a simple, consistent routine, he says, and you’ll find “exercise mode” or “writing mode” or “organizing mode.”
+Follow a simple, consistent routine, he says, and you can find “exercise mode” or “writing mode” or “organizing mode.”

-What “modes” of thinking and behavior could help you in building better habits and better managing your chronic condition?
+So think about it: What “modes” of thinking and behavior could help you to build better habits and manage your chronic condition?
 And what “pre-game” routines would be easy to start and get you headed in the right direction?

 JUST GET STARTED

 If sticking to healthy foods at the grocery store is tough for you, try for “smart shopping mode”.
 Start by looking at your shopping list (a reminder of what you really need to buy).
 Then head inside and browse the store ad.
 Next, check out the floral section or browse the magazine stand.
 Make a loop of the store’s outer perimeter (where all the good stuff is).
 Then, and only then, start putting things in your cart.